zakthan/nfs_mount_point_usage_kubernetes_persistance_volumes/README.md

        - If disk or inodes usage is more than the given threshold it prints info for this export and the pod.

 ### Crontab for the Python script
 - I have prepared a script to add to crontab.
 Filename is crontab_script.sh.
-It takes as an argument the enviroment.
+It takes 3 arguments.
+  Argument one is the enviroment.
+Two is the threshold and three is the nfs server.
+If args 2or 3 are empty default of python script are used
   It sets PATH and k8s context to use.
-  Ouput is sent to a file and then emailed to a mail list.
+  Ouput is sent to a file and then emailed to a mail list  if at least 1 mount point with problem is found
   Crontab entry shoul look like this:
-  0 9 * * * "SCRIPT PATH"/crontab_script.sh prod >/tmp/prod.log 2>&1
+  0 9 * * * "SCRIPT PATH"/crontab_script.sh prod 90 1.2.3.4 >/tmp/prod.log 2>&1
+  Where prod is the env name , 90 is the threshold and 1.2.3.4 is the IP of the NFS server For script to work kctx needs to be set (kubectx) but it can easilly be modified to work with other tools or kubeconfig as well

 ## Bash Script